camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 Cold backups, also called offline backups, require **downtime**.

 During the downtime, processes don't make progress and clients can't communicate with Zeebe.
-We recommend testing how your clients behave during the downtime, or shutting down clients.

-[//]:# (Would it be worth adding a quick note on how to test clients/providing a link, and do you shut down clients instead for a particular reason?)
+To make sure that the downtime doesn't cause issues for your clients, you should test how your clients behave during the downtime, or shut them down as well.

 ### Shutting down all brokers in the cluster